 Historic sites face unique challenges in addressing pigeon infestations and balancing preservation with effective bird control.
 Innovative strategies and conscientious planning are essential for protecting these structures from damage.

-Physical barriers such as netting and spikes are often employed to prevent pigeons from roosting on historic buildings.
-Netting can be installed to cover large openings or to create a barrier against birds without detracting from the architectural aesthetics.
+Physical barriers such as bird exclusion netting and spikes are often employed to prevent pigeons from roosting on historic buildings.
+Netting can be installed to cover large openings or create a barrier against birds without detracting from the architectural aesthetics.
+It is particularly effective in covering vast spaces while being subtle enough to maintain the historical and cultural value of a site.
 Spikes, conversely, deter pigeons from landing on ledges, though their application must be carefully considered to maintain the building’s appearance.
 Further, anti-perching devices like angled strips can prevent pigeons from settling on flat surfaces.

 Moreover, technological advances have led to various repellents and decoys that mimic the presence of predators or generate discomforting stimuli for the pigeons, encouraging them to find a different habitat.